 In order to promote good practice and to maintain privacy and confidentiality, it is the requirement of the work that all discussions in a group are kept in the group and are not to be discussed outside the group.

-What issues can Psychoanalytic based group therapy help with?
+What issues can Psychotherapeutic based group therapy help with?

 • Addiction and relapse prevention